Quantum Many-Body Simulations of Catalytic Metal Surfaces: Results

 We begin by evaluating the performance of our framework on two elemental metals, lithium~(BCC) and aluminum~(FCC), both widely used benchmarks with well-characterized cohesive energies.
 Although pure metals are systems where semilocal DFT functionals (e.g., PBE~\cite{PBE}) often perform well, they remain notoriously challenging for high-level wavefunction methods due to their metallic character.
 This makes them valuable test cases for assessing novel wavefunction-based embedding approaches~\cite{Verena_LiAl,mihmShortcutThermodynamic2021,CCSDct,yePeriodicLocal2024a,zhangPerformanceVarious2018}.

-As shown in Figure~\ref{fig:bulk}B, HF provides the mean-field baseline, and its severe underestimation of cohesive energies in both Li and Al underscores the critical role of many-body correlation treatments.
+As shown in Fig.~\ref{fig:bulk}B, HF provides the mean-field baseline, and its severe underestimation of cohesive energies in both Li and Al underscores the critical role of many-body correlation treatments.
 RPA systematically improves upon this by incorporating nonlocal screening, but still underbinds relative to higher-level methods.
 CCSD recovers much of the missing correlation but still deviates from CCSD(T)\textsubscript{SR}~\cite{Verena_LiAl}.
-The latter mitigates infrared divergences in metallic systems and, while approximate, represents the most reliable computational benchmark currently available.
+The latter mitigates infrared divergences in metallic systems and, while approximate, represents the most reliable computational benchmark currently available for both Li and Al. We note that a recent work of CCSD(cT) also shows high accuracy on uniform electron gas and Li~\cite{CCSDct}.
 FEMION yields cohesive energies in close agreement with CCSD(T)\textsubscript{SR}, demonstrating that it can reliably capture correlation effects in extended metallic systems.
-Crucially, unlike conventional wavefunction approaches tied to an HF reference, FEMION can start from either HF or PBE.
+Crucially, unlike conventional wavefunction approaches tied to an HF reference, FEMION can start from either HF or DFT reference.
 For metals, a PBE reference provides a more accurate mean-field reference and, together with FEMION’s fractional-occupation handling, leads to smoother orbital occupations and stable convergence.
 This flexibility is essential for extending FEMION to larger and more complex materials, as explored in the following sections.\\

 \textbf{CO Adsorption on the Cu(111) Surface} \\